 Join the DNREC Division of Fish and Wildlife in celebrating Delaware’s fishing and hunting traditions by submitting your own fishing and hunting photographs for these annual contests.
 The contests are open to all Delaware residents of any age.

 The winning photos appear in the next editions of the Delaware Hunting and Trapping Guide and the Delaware Fishing Guide.
 The guides are available online, at the DNREC licensing desk in Dover, and at authorized license dealers throughout the state.

-Open September 1, 2020, through January 31, 2021.
-Judges will look for photographs that best depict hunters in action throughout Delaware.
-Trophy and other posed photos may receive less consideration.
-All entries must be received by 4:30 p.m. on January 31, 2021.
+Open Sept.
+1, 2022 through Jan.
+31, 2023.
+Judges will look for photographs that best depict hunters actively engaged in hunting in Delaware.
+Photographers are encouraged to capture the hunter(s) in a scenic landscape representative of Delaware that portrays the adventure of the hunting experience.
+All entries must be received by 4:30 p.m. on Jan.
+31, 2023.